-This butter garlic sauteed spinach is one of the best Keto Spinach Recipe.
-This is super easy, healthy and will help you lose some extra weight also.
+This butter garlic sauteed spinach is one of the best Keto Spinach Recipes.
+This is super easy, healthy, and will help you lose some extra weight also.
 It has butter (fat) and low carb spinach leaves.

 Keto Buttery Garlic Sauteed Spinach

-Spinach leaves are zero in carb and high in fiber.
-I love this spinach or palak in any form or any course.
+Spinach leaves are zero in carb (low-carb) and high in fiber.
+I love all kinds of spinach recipes.
 I do try to incorporate this super healthy leafy vegetable in my diet in every possible way.

 And as we all know spinach is one of the best vegetables for the keto diet.
 You can guess the main ingredients from the name of the dish.
 This is a 3 ingredient recipe where the main ingredient is spinach and the other two are loads of garlic and butter for that fat factor.